v-tank/Find-Your-Nature/README.md

 ## Technologies Used ##

-Firebase was used as a database to store user reviews and ratings for each park.
-Moment.js was used to convert the firebase built-in timestamp from unix to month/date/year, hours:minutes.
-Styling of the site was done using CSS, Bootstrap 4, Google Fonts, Font Awesome, and Animate.css.
+* Firebase - To store user reviews and ratings for each park in the database
+* Moment.js - To log and convert the built-in timestamp from unix to month/date/year, hours:minutes
+* HTML, CSS, Bootstrap 4, Google Fonts, Font Awesome, and Animate.css - To create the UI/UX

 ## APIs Used ##

-_All the APIs below are free for public use_
+_All the APIs below are free for public use:_
 1. [National Park Service Data API](https://www.nps.gov/subjects/digital/nps-data-api.htm)
 2. [Google Maps API](https://developers.google.com/maps/)
 3. [Dark Sky API](https://darksky.net/dev)